Kendall-io/Cheat-Sheet-Generator/README.md

 ```

 ### Current Problems:
+Fix format of text and fix output as well.
+It is not iterating at the starting header<br>

-Have to remove tags from the current strings that are stored in the keyCode array and the descriptions array:
+~Have to remove tags from the current strings that are stored in the keyCode array and the descriptions array:
 <br>
-Currently they have these tags with them.
+~Currently they have these tags with them.~
 ```
 keycode: <li><kbd>:o file</kbd>
 keycode: <li><kbd>:saveas file</kbd>